Battle of Laoshan: China Offensive Phase (Project 14 and Project 17)

 The battle paused on 15 May, as Chinese forces had virtually secured these eight hills.
-Chinese records show 939 Chinese soldiers killed as well as 64 Labourers as of that date.
+Chinese records show 939 Chinese soldiers killed or wounded as well as 64 civillian laborors killed as of that date.
 After 15 May, the PLA started building defense fortifications on the hills.

 Vietnam Counteroffensive Phase (MB84 Campaign)

 The PAVN planned to retake the eight hills in a counteroffensive operation known as the MB84 Campaign.
 Military leader such as Lê Trọng Tấn, Le Ngoc Hien and Vũ Lập gathered at Hà Giang to come up with a plan.
 They were assisted by Soviet advisers.
 The 313th Division which was the original defense force during the initial assault would be replenished.
 Additional infantry and artillery regiments from other Divisions were sent to provide additional support to the 313th Division.
 With this the PAVN that was outnumbered during the initial assault of Laoshan now was believed to have force size superior to the PLA in the region.

 The first main counteroffensive was launched on 11 June with the target being the hamlet of Na La.
 However PLA defenders managed to hold off the attack.
 In late afternoon on the same day, a second attempt was made which was once again repulsed.
 Precise artilitary fire was considered one of the main reasons for the PLA's successful defense.
 The PLA recently imported Cymbeline radars from the United Kingdom which allowed it to locate the PAVN artillery.
 PLA forces were strengthened but the defensive positions were changed so there were fewer troops in key locations with the rest kept behind lines ready to provide replenishment.

 On 19 June, the PAVN sent additional troops to support the MB84 Campaign.
 Troop size was said to have reached 40,000.
 In addition from 12 to 22 June, more than 30,000 artillery shells and 2,000,000 bullets were provided.
 On 5 July, a Dac Cong/Sapper unit from the PAVN 821st Sapper Regiment attacked the site of a Cymbeline radar resulting in 11 casualties (1 loss and 10 injuries) for the unit while inflicting 49 casualties (9 losses and 40 injuries) on PLA forces.
-It was reported that only the battery unit was damaged and the radar was restored to combat ready capabilities soon after.
 Nonetheless, the attack reportedly alarmed Deng Xiaoping, who ordered reconnaissance units to be deployed extensively.